-Summer, which seems to run from early August to the beginning of October around here, is a nice time to eat at a restaurant with outdoor patio space.
+Summer — which seems to continue through to the beginning of October around here — is a nice time to eat at a restaurant with outdoor patio space.
 The sound of kids rejecting their food can drift up into the heavens instead of bouncing off the walls and driving us all crazy.
-With a little help from you readers, we’ve got a couple of nice restaurant lists going.
+Thanks to our facebook community and real-life friends, we know where to send you for good food with a breeze.

-Here are ten kid-friendly restaurants in Berkeley with outdoor seating:
+Here’s our top kid-friendly restaurants in Berkeley with outdoor seating (from North to South):

 - Barney’s – Serving burgers and fries in many flavors, Barney’s outdoor seating is up above street level.
 The view is not picturesque, but rather the bustling Gourmet Ghetto.

 - Epicurious Garden – Gourmet takeout in the heart of the Gourmet Ghetto.
 Grab tacos, sushi, or a bowl of soup to enjoy in the communal garden.
 Save room for a cup of Lush gelato for dessert.
 See more to do in the Gourmet Ghetto with kids >

 - Picante – With al fresco seating in front and in back of the restaurant, Picante might win the square footage contest.
 The back is better for younger children as it is contained.
 The front is exposed to the busy street, incoming customers, and the sales of Street Spirit magazine.
 Great food and drinks.
 Not cheap.

 - Cafe Leila – On San Pablo, north of University, this casual restaurant produces high quality, fresh food and offers a large patio with enough room for dogs and strollers.
 Service can be slow.
 Dinner only on Thurs-Sunday evenings.
 Try brunch.